 In the area I live in we have at least 2 Blue Heron reserves, when you drive less than 30 mins from my area you see the most amazing bird.
 We also have a designated rehabilitation and rescue program for injured and disabled birds of prey.

 In doing this blog topic sadly I realized when my computer died I might have lost all the photos I took of the birds of prey.
-I forsee a blog about backing things up more then once and labeling thing so onr care fine them again.
+I forsee a blog about backing things up more then once and labeling thing so one can fine them again.

-I hope your week to come brings many blessing. please let me know what birds you love or what birds come to your feeds or area.
+I hope your week to come brings many blessing. please let me know what birds you love or what birds come to your feeders or area.